COVID-19 Resources, Updates and News

 Joint OBIAA, EDCO and TIAO letter to Finance Minister Rod Phillips (May 6th)

-In partnership with our colleagues at the OBIAA(Ontario BIA Association) and the Economic Developers Council of Ontario (EDCO) we've sent the following letter to Ontario finance Minister Rod Phillips.
+In partnership with our colleagues at the OBIAA and the EDCO we've sent the following letter to Ontario finance Minister Rod Phillips.

 In addition to welcoming and commenting on the Ontario Jobs and Recovery Committee we've asked for immediate support for businesses regarding commercial rent.
 We've asked for the following.